SiteSupra/sitesupra-docs/docs/installation.rst

 straightforward.
 However, you may consider checking :doc:`requirements` first.

 For first time users we would recommend to start with cloning SiteSupra Demo site.
-If you want to make SiteSupra better feel free to clone SiteSupra core.
+If you would like to contribute feel free to clone SiteSupra core.

 Installing and Configuring SiteSupra Demo Site
 ==============================================